-Hunting spiders is the catch all term for all spiders that do not spin webs to catch prey.
+Hunting spiders is the catch all term for all types of spiders that do not spin webs to catch prey.
 Wolf spiders, jumping spiders and crab spiders might be the most common hunting spiders found around the neighborhood.

 Often the jumping spiders and crab spiders hang out on flowers and plants seeking an unsuspecting insect to stop by.
 As a matter of fact, for all most spiders, including the hunting spiders, have eight eyes, each arranged differently around the head.

 The eye arrangement of the spider in the picture indicates it is a wolf spider.